Web design trends in 2019

 January 23, 2019 | Reading Time: 3 mins

 Knowing what is hot or not is something that plagues all self-conscious people in all parts of their lives.
 It’s also a struggle when you’re designing a new website.
 Will the same tricks and styles you used on your last web design project work?
 Do you need to reinvent the web design wheel?
-With the web design trends always changing, it can be tough keeping up.[/intro]
+With web design trends always changing, it can be tough to keep up.

 Here are the web design trends we’re seeing in 2019

 We’re seeing some themes when it comes to typography, layout, colour, imagery, and animations.
 In most cases, the web design trend is to be on either end of the spectrum.
 That means brands are looking to be bolder or subtler in order to stand out from the pack.
 Have a look through these examples and see what might work for your next web design project.

 We’re seeing a major web design trend toward letting your words do the talking (shocking).
 What this means for design is short, bold statements that are supported by interesting typefaces and styles.
 Why distract from the great headline someone wrote?
 Big, bold text is in.
 Sometimes it is accentuated with an outlined style or even an emoji.
 And don’t be afraid of letting serifs make a comeback.
 When you don’t have a lot of copy, a serif can bring a lot of personality to the page.

 Layouts are getting creative